Cargill Logo

 Cargill Logo 1950

-In the 50s, the brand again decided to change its corporate identity.
-The company received a stylish logo associated with reliability and high quality this time.
+In the 50s, the brand changed its corporate identity again.
+The company received a stylish logo this time, associated with reliability and high quality.
 The classic coat of arms was taken as a basis, divided into several parts, and crossed with Cargill’s inscription.
 It depicted a bundle of hay and a mill, which were symbols of the company’s activities.

-The space was supplemented with two blue zones diluting the overall picture.
-The company’s name was located in the center of the coat of arms.
+The space was supplemented with two blue zones, diluting the overall picture.
+The company’s name was centered on the coat of arms.
 The colors have also changed.
-The black color has replaced the soft blue hue associated with a sense of trust.
-The original performance looked fresher and brighter and emphasized the desire for improvement.
+Black has replaced the soft blue hue associated with trust.
+The original performance looked fresher and brighter, emphasizing the desire for improvement.

 1953 – 1955